whutch/cwmud/README.md

 Dependencies
 ------------

-Atria runs on [Python 3.4][python] and is as yet untested on any later versions.
+Clockwork runs on [Python 3.4][python] and is as yet untested on any later versions.
 There are currently no plans to support earlier versions.

-Atria requires a running [Redis][redis] server and the [Redis Python bindings][redis-py] for messages, and [bcrypt] for password hashing (and bcrypt in turn requires libffi).
+Clockwork requires a running [Redis][redis] server and the [Redis Python bindings][redis-py] for messages, and [bcrypt] for password hashing (and bcrypt in turn requires libffi).
 It also makes use of [miniboa-py3], a Python 3 port of [miniboa], which is a tiny, asynchronous Telnet server.
-Our modified copy of miniboa is included in `atria/libs`.
+Our modified copy of miniboa is included in `cwmud/libs`.

 To install the libffi library on Debian/Ubuntu, run:
 ```